JAO1988/ColorHoster-JSON/README.md

 ## Repository Structure

 This repository is used for storing **pre-built VIA JSON files** with ColorHoster direct mode included.
-Each vendor folder contains:
+Each vendor folder contains the respective keyboard and its regional variant (ISO/ANSI/JIS/etc.) VIA JSON.

-1. A link to the manufacturer’s QMK firmware GitHub repository
-2. Basic QMK instructions for pulling down firmware
 ---

 ## Getting Started